-Any concerns about a child will be recorded ASAP and definitely within 24 hours.
+Any concerns about a child will be recorded and given to the DSL as soon as possible.
 All records will provide a factual and evidence based account and there will be accurate recording of any actions.
-Records will be signed, dated and, where appropriate, witnessed.
-Records will be logged on CPOMS.
+Records will be signed, dated and timed.

-At no time will a staff take photographic evidence of any injuries or marks to a child's person.
-The body map will be used instead in accordance with recording guidance.
+At no time will a member of staff take photographic evidence of any injuries or marks to a child's person.
+The body map will be used in accordance with recording guidance.